carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 ambiguity and see if we can make them work.
 If we find those restrictions are burdensome, we will then have more information to inform the next step.
 Ideally we would address those use cases with simple tools that solve multiple problems.
-The goal is to make a bunch of orthogonal mechanisms, that each are easy to understand and act in unsurprising ways.
+The goal is to make a bunch of orthogonal mechanisms, each of which are easily understood and act in unsurprising ways.

 If that next step is to loosen restrictions, that is generally easier to do while maintaining compatibility with existing code than adding new restrictions.